 Read moreDocument management refers to the structured approach of storing, retrieving, sharing and controlling access to organisational documents and information.
 Effective document management ensures that the right people access the right […]

-Read moreAn equipment position refers to the precise location of a device or component within a device hierarchy of a production facility or technical environment.
-It defines the equipment’s place in […]
+Read moreAn equipment position refers to the precise physical and logical location of a device, component, or system element within a technical or industrial hierarchy.
+It determines where a piece of […]

-Read moreFLS is a proprietary file format developed by Faro for storing raw data from individual laser scans.
-An FLS file contains point cloud data along with intensity values, colour information, […]
+Read moreFLS is a proprietary file format developed by Faro Technologies for storing the raw data of individual laser scans.
+It is used primarily in reality capture, surveying, and 3D documentation […]

 Read moreA geo radaring scanner or terrestrial laser scanner is a device that uses laser pulses to measure distances to surrounding objects from the ground.
 This technology enables the creation of […]